 Hi, I’m Penny.
 I’m a year-and-a-half-old miniature Australian shepherd, and I love to travel.
-I’ve been to 13 states, 2 countries, and splashed around in both the Pacific and Atlantic oceans!
+As of this blog, I’ve been to 13 states, 2 countries, and splashed around in both the Pacific and Atlantic oceans!
 I’m taking over my mom’s blog for the day (it’s awfully hard to type with paws).

 I want to share with you my must-haves for traveling by air with a dog.